-Ofloxacin may be taken with or without food, but take it at the same time each day.
+You may take ofloxacin with or without food, at the same time each day.

-Use this medicine for the full prescribed length of time.
-Your symptoms may improve before the infection is completely cleared.
-Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
+Use ofloxacin for the full prescribed length of time, even if your symptoms quickly improve.
+Skipping doses can increase your risk of infection that is resistant to medication.
 Ofloxacin will not treat a viral infection such as the flu or a common cold.